wernerd/ZRTPCPP/README.md

 * The Short Authentication String (SAS) type with base 32 encoding (4 characters)

-Enhanced features like PBX SAS relay aka *trusted Man-in-the-Middle* or preshared mode are not supported but the GNU ZRTP C++ implementation defines the necessary external interfaces and functions for these enhanced features (stubs only).
+Some features like preshared mode or signed SAS are not supported but the GNU ZRTP C++ implementation defines the necessary external interfaces and functions for these enhanced features (stubs only).

 ### SDES support
 This release also provides SDES support.
 The SDES implementation does not